REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Conclusion

 \section{Conclusion}

-In this paper, a novel two-stage framework for real-time photorealism enhancement in games is proposed.
-We developed a pipeline that learns to enhance the photorealism of the popular game, GTA V, towards the real-world dataset Cityscapes, by employing a robust unpaired Im2Im translation method (EPE) to transform the problem into an easier, paired Im2Im translation task that can be performed with lightweight paired Im2Im architectures such as Pix2PixHD.

-To evaluate the contribution of the proposed framework, we employed the photorealism-enhanced results of EPE, the results of directly performing unpaired Im2Im translation with a lightweight unpaired Im2Im method (CUT), and the ones produced by the introduced framework.
-The results illustrated that our approach can maintain comparable visual realism with EPE while increasing the inference speed up to 32.14x times.
-It was also shown that it can outperform CUT in terms of visual realism.
+In this paper, a two-stage framework for real-time photorealism enhancement in games is proposed.
+We developed a pipeline that learns to enhance the photorealism of UE environments, towards the Cityscapes and KITTI real-world datasets, by employing a robust unpaired Im2Im translation method (EPE) to transform the problem into an easier, paired Im2Im translation task that can be performed with lightweight paired Im2Im architectures such as Pix2PixHD.
+To evaluate the contribution of the proposed framework, we employed both the photorealism-enhanced results of EPE and the ones produced by the introduced framework.
+The results illustrated that our approach can slightly improve the visual realism of EPE in both within- and cross-dataset evaluations and increase the frames per second up to 12 times.
+In addition, it was illustrated that it can adhere to the semantic preservation of EPE and maintain temporal consistency similar to the initial rendered sequences.

-This short paper outlines promising directions for future research on paired Im2Im translation methods specifically designed and optimized to accurately replicate the characteristics of generated game frames produced by the current robust Im2Im translation approaches (e.g., NST \cite{10458434}) or potentially diffusion models that preserve the semantic content such as ControlNet \cite{10377881}, while achieving low GPU memory consumption and high throughput.
+This short paper outlines promising directions for future research on paired Im2Im translation methods specifically designed and optimized to accurately replicate the characteristics of generated game frames produced by the current robust Im2Im translation approaches for real-time photorealism enhancement, similarly to methods specifically optimized in terms of inference for other domain-specific tasks, such as labels to image \cite{asapnet}.